mucsci-students/2025sp-420-CrowdStrike/README.md

 ## Design Patterns
 ### 1. Memento
- Seen in the undo/redo the UMLMemento file ...
+ Seen in the undo/redo the UMLMemento file to implement undo/redo by saving state on a stack.
 ### 2. Iterator
  Seen in the CLController as for:each loops to iterate through various lists.
 ### 3. Decorator